- Bachelor's degree from an accredited college or university with at least a cumulative 3.0 GPA

 - Two semesters of undergraduate calculus, evidence of multivariate calculus, two semesters of biology, programming language, knowledge of matrix theory and at least two semester courses in basic statistics

-Application for admission to the MStat Program is made through the graduate school.
-Although the track and the Mstat program can recommend admission, only the graduate school can formally admit a candidate.
+Application for admission to the MSTAT Program is made to the graduate school via SOPHAS and ApplyYourself (see Application page).
+Although the track and the MSTAT program can recommend admission, only the graduate school can formally admit a candidate.

 International applicants must also include official TOEFL scores.
 The International Admissions Office requires at least iBT 80 or pBT 550 or an IELTS score of at least 6.5.

 Additional Biostatistics Track Admissions Criteria

 Admissions to the Biostatistics Program are highly competitive.
 Admissions decisions will be based on an evaluation of the individual’s application.